astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 :name: figinterval

 Interactive spacetime diagram.
 The red line represents the worldline of a stationary observer.
-The blue dot represents some event $q$ on that worldline.
+The cyan dot represents some event $q$ on that worldline.
 The green dot represents some other event
 $p$ that most definitely does not reside on the worldline with $q$.
 To get information about $p$, therefore, the observer must send a